llxxbb/Nature-Manager-UI/README.md

 ## Relation Mode

-In this mode, you can organize how the business to work.
+In this mode, you can organize the business how to work.

 ![main](doc/relation.png?raw=true)

+- red label: the `Meta` has states

+- black label: normal `Meta` which has no state

 ## Domain Mode